-Our application link can be found at https://bit.ly/OLApp2022.
+Our application link can be found at bit.ly/2024OLApp once the application is live.

 As a candidate, you are not expected to attend any recruitment events, but they are highly encouraged to learn more about the Orientation Leader position.
-Also, if you are selected to be a 2022 Orientation Leader, you yourself will also help with recruiting next year’s team in Fall 2022 (see Orientation Leader Information Packet for more specific details).
+Also, if you are selected to be a 2024 Orientation Leader, you yourself will also help with recruiting next year’s team in Fall 2024 (see Orientation Leader Information Packet for more specific details).

 No, but it can only help!
 The Office of Orientation is looking for all kinds of students, personalities, and experiences.
 Our Orientation Leader positions are both leadership positions and are designed intentionally to help students learn and grow.

-In order to be eligible for the 2022-2023 Orientation Leader position, you must be
+In order to be eligible for the 2024-2025 Orientation Leader position, you must be

 No. You do not need physical letters, but you will need to list one reference on your online application (name, title, e-mail address, and phone number).
 A reference could include, but is not limited to: a current or past teacher or professor, a faculty member at USF, a current or past supervisor or advisor, etc. References should NOT be a current or past Orientation Leader, a peer, or a personal friend/family member.